You'll never guess what happened to me!

 A couple on a hunting tour in North Queensland sought a quick escape when they felt they had become ‘the hunted’ by their tour guide.
 The insured’s claim for the cancellation of the remainder of the tour was not paid as there was no evidence to indicate that they were in any danger.

 While many of these claims were paid by Allianz Global Assistance, all claims are assessed on a case-by-case basis as every individual’s circumstances are different.
 “The principle of a travel insurance policy is to provide cover for those unexpected events.
-Last year we processed over 5,000 claims a month—many of which were indeed unforseen and unexpected.” commented Ian Norris, CEO and Regional Hub Director, Australia and New Zealand.
+Last year we processed over 5,000 claims a month—many of which were indeed unforeseen and unexpected.” commented Ian Norris, CEO and Regional Hub Director, Australia and New Zealand.